LynxxHub/ASP.NET-Auth-under-the-hood-test/README.md

-# ASP.NET-Auth-under-the-hood-test
-This repository is created for learning purposes.
-The code inside is written just for training before starting the final project.
-I'm not following any convetions here!
-Link for the final project: SOON!
+# Simplified .NET Auth Project

+## About
+This is a basic project for learning authentication and authorization concepts.
+It's a very simplified version and not connected to a database.

+## Note
+- **For learning only:** This project is just for understanding how identity works in web apps.
+- **Not for production use:** It's not a complete solution for real applications.

+## Next Steps
+I plan to improve my customized .NET identity system for future web projects, using what I've learned here.